balderdashy/sails-docs/reference/application/application.md

 # Application (`sails`)

 The Sails application object contains all relevant runtime state for a Sails application.
-By default it is exposed globally as `sails`, but this behavior [can be disabled](http://sailsjs.com/documentation/reference/configuration/sails-config-globals), e.g. for use cases where multiple Sails app instances need to exist at once, or where globals are not an option.
-The application object can also always be accessed on an incoming request (`req._sails`), and inside of [model](http://sailsjs.com/documentation/concepts/models-and-orm/models) and [service](http://sailsjs.com/documentation/concepts/services) modules via `this.sails`.
+By default it is exposed globally as `sails`.

 > Most users of the framework will only need to know about the `sails` application object in order to access a few basic methods and their custom configuration; less commonly-used methods can be found in the [advanced usage](http://sailsjs.com/documentation/reference/application/advanced-usage) section.